mattymo18/Web_Page/content/home/experience.md

     date_end: ''
     description: |2-

-        * Developed data driven solutions to diverse problems with MATLAB, R, and Python
+        * Designed data driven solutions to diverse problems with MATLAB, R, and Python
         * Built custom graphics to effectively convey scenarios to stakeholders
         * Tested and evaluated systems to ensure capabilities are in accordance with technical specifications